seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

   + `stripe products update uid-xxx-xxx --active="false"`

   + Locate object ID from the file name
-    - The `stripe.product_object.id` is the same as the JSON filename
+    - The Stripe `product_object.id` is the same as the JSON filename
     - Just remove `.json` from `uid-xxx-xxx.json`
     - The `uid-xxx-xxx` is how Stripe identifies the product

   + Change "active" value to "false"
-    - If it isn't active, it is archived
+    - If it isn't active, it is "archived"
-    - This only needs to be done to the PROJECT OBJECT
+    - This only needs to be done to the Stripe Catalog's PROJECT OBJECT
-    - All associated price objects, coupon objects, or checkout session objects are archived by implication
+    - All associated price objects, coupon objects, or checkout session objects in Stripe are archived by implication
     - Stripe keeps all archived (inactive) objects INDEFINITELY for amazing record-keeping

   * **Simply do this for all the entries on the manifest.json that did not have a matching JSON filename in the directory**